 That’s what I talk about in our latest video, a follow-on to my recent blog post Search Firm Diversity Impact on Executive Hires.
 In that post, I featured a table detailing retained search firm diversity.
-In the absence of self identification, we made educated guessed as to the gender and ethnic/racial diversity of those leading the most highly regarded retained executive search firms in the world.
+In the absence of self-identification, we made educated guesses as to the gender and ethnic/racial diversity of those leading the most highly regarded retained executive search firms in the world.

 |Heidrick & Struggles||Tracy R. Wolstencroft||Chief Executive Officer||Male||White|

 |Korn Ferry||Gary D. Burnison||Chief Executive Officer||Male||White|

 |Boyden||Trina Gordon||President & CEO||Female||White|

 |Herbert Mines Associates||Hal Reiter||Chairman & CEO||Male||White|

 |Ferguson Partners||William J. Ferguson||Chairman & CEO||Male||White|